SoftUni-Internal/interactive-content/EN/04-Conditional-Statements/05-If-Else.md

 If condition is `false`, control is transferred to the next statement after the if statement.

-Both the then-statement and the else-statement can consist of a single statement or multiple statements.
+Both the then-statement and the else-statement can consist of a single statement or multiple statements that are enclosed in braces `{ }`.

+For a single statement, the braces are optional but recommended.

 The statement or statements in the then-statement and the else-statement can be of any kind, including another if statement nested inside the original if statement.